-In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
-ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss model, which requires the use of forward-looking information to calculate credit loss estimates.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets.
+The new model uses a forward-looking expected loss method, which will generally result in earlier recognition of allowances for losses.
 It also eliminates the concept of other-than-temporary impairment and requires credit losses related to available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
-These changes will result in earlier recognition of credit losses.
-The guidance will be effective for the Company on January 1, 2023 with early adoption permitted.
-Management is evaluating the impact that adopting this guidance will have on the consolidated financial statements.
+This standard provides guidance regarding methodologies and disclosures related to expected credit losses.
+The guidance will become effective for the Company on December 31, 2021 when the Company no longer qualifies for emerging growth company status.
+Management is evaluating the impact that adopting this guidance will have on the Company's consolidated financial statements.